pattybruh/minispark/README.md

 ![SimpleExample](graphics/getline.png)

+In detail, `RDDFromFiles(argv + 1, argc - 1)` will construct a first
+RDD having partitions with number of files passed to the argument.
+Then `map(files, GetLines)` will construct a second RDD with `Getlines` as a function to be applied.
+Until now, no actual transformations are applied.
+Only a blueprint of transformations is made.

+After `count` is called, the transformations are applied.
+We use the term **materialize** for applying the transformation.
+Then for each partitions, `count` will iterate all the entries.

+Here are the steps of applying transformation.
+1. The first RDD which is created by `RDDFromFiles` will call its iterator.
+For file RDDs, iterator will only return `*fp` as described in Code Overview below.
+2. The second RDD which is created by `map` will call its iterator.
+Iterator will apply `fn` supplied for each elements of dependent RDD.
+In this example, it will be the First RDD, and it will apply `fn` until `fn` returns NULL.

+    * `map` transform will apply `fn` for each elements in dependent RDD
+    * In this case, the first RDD is file backed, so it will return `fp` whenever it requires to iterate.
+    * Therefore, this transform will call `Getline()` to `fp` until it returns NULL, which will be EOF.
+3. `count` will iterate all the partitions of the second RDD.
+For each partitions, it will iterate all the elements in the partition.
+It will count the number of iterations made, and return it as the result of `count`.

 ## Thinking about parallelism
 RDDs form a directed acyclic graph (DAG) and data within each RDD is partitioned.
 Thus, there are two big opportunities for parallelism in